pivotal/blog/content/post/bosh-on-ipv6-2.md

 seconds.
 A workaround would be to ssh to the IPv4 interface or the "near" IPv6 interface.

-BOSH doesn't have a concept of "dual-stack".
+Currently BOSH doesn't have a concept of "dual-stack".
 In other words, when it deploys a VM, BOSH assigns the VM's network interface either an IPv4 or an IPv6 address, but not both (though, as mentioned above, an IPv4 interface may acquire an IPv6 address via NPD).

-BOSH requires the IPv6 default route to reside in the same subnet as the gateway (which is not an IPv6 requirement (often the default route is an `fe80::...` address), though it is an IPv4 requirement).
+Currently BOSH requires the IPv6 default route to reside in the same subnet as the gateway (which is not an IPv6 requirement (often the default route is an `fe80::...` address), though it is an IPv4 requirement).